tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

     memory_cards=nil>
 ```

-As you can see above, traits will inherit the default values set up in our baseline factory, and we can still override any individual attributes.
+As you can see above, traits will inherit the default values set up in our baseline factory while still allowing us to override any individual attributes if needed.

 Now that we have introduced traits, I want to mention that, for this example, it _could_ make sense to set `frame_size` directly when building our factories.
 Since `crop_factor` is a mathematical formula based on `frame_size`, it may be easier to understand our test expectations if we see the actual `frame_size` (as opposed to it potentially being obfuscated by our trait).
-This concern reveals some of the subtly of dealing with traits and the potential to introduce [mystery guests](https://thoughtbot.com/blog/mystery-guest).
+This concern reveals the subtly of dealing with traits and the potential to introduce [mystery guests](https://thoughtbot.com/blog/mystery-guest).
 For a casual photographer like myself, the relationship between `frame_size` and `crop_factor` is not something I understand well.
 In my case, having the `frame_size` set directly in the test could provide a signal of how it is involved in the `crop_factor` calculation.
 On the other hand, you will likely find that an experienced team working on this application will have industry expertise and know `full_frame` means 35x24 and how that impacts the `crop_factor` calculation.
 These concerns are a balance you will want to experiment with as your application, test suite, and team evolves.

 ## Combining Traits